 Conclusion

 If you lose a pregnancy for this or any other reason, you are certainly not alone.
 Losing a pregnancy at any stage can be traumatic.
-We get it, and it’s so so hard.
-Don’t forget if you need someone to talk to, you can reach out to us in the Hoopsy community, where members and experts are always on hand to offer advice or a sympathetic ear if you just need a chat.
+We get it, and it is so hard.
+Don’t forget, if you need someone to talk to, you can reach out to us in the comments or through our contact form.
+We can offer advice or a sympathetic ear if you just need a chat.